purplegreen0325/kinkdirectory/README.md

 - 🎨 **User-friendly interface** - Simple, clean design with intuitive controls
 - 🌐 **Multi-language support** - Available in multiple languages to serve a global audience
 - 📝 **Quiz mode** - Quickly rate all kinks by going through them one by one in a guided interface
+- 🔍 **Advanced filtering** - Filter by new items, unfilled items, or specific choice ratings for easy exploration

 ## 🌍 Supported Languages